Skip to main content

 How to migrate from V3 to V4?

-To migrate from V3 to V4, we recommend pushing your changes in production (optional), deleting all your files and folders and starting your new environment from scratch.
-The steps to set up your new environment are explained in the Getting started section.
+To migrate from V3 to V4, Kameleoon recommends pushing changes to production (optional), deleting all files and folders, and starting a new environment.
+The Getting started section explains the steps to set up a new environment.